 Armaan is the new face of the "Drop-In shelter", which was started in the year 1997 for older street and working children.
 With an in-house computer learning facility, education and life skill activities, this shelter provides a new lease of life to its beneficiaries.
 A shelter for the boys in the age group of 8 to 16 year, the important features of this shelter is the vocational training and job placement opportunities.
 It also caters to the specific needs of adolescents and respects their longing for freedom, their need to experiment and their eagerness to be self dependant.

-136 children were provided shelter at Armaan during the year, out of whom 22 were restored to their families, and 4 placed with other NGOs.
+71 children were provided shelter at Armaan during the year, out of whom 08 were restored to their families.

 The number of children who: